Make a booking now Campus Online Login

 The duration of this module is up to one year.

-We do understand, however, that circumstances can arise that could prevent the course being completed in this time period.
+We do understand, however, that circumstances can arise that could prevent the course from being completed at this time.
 If this is the case, an extension can be arranged in conjunction with the admin team and your tutor.

 Jalak Patel